 "Miss Peterson will be happy to hear that her family is doing well, all things considered," Vlad said.
 "Her parents seem to have accepted the reality that their daughter will probably never come home.
-It is, after all, so rare to find a child who's been missing for so long.
+It is, after all, so rare to find a child who's been missing for a year.
 They've recently bought themselves a purebred bichon puppy, although Mr. Peterson originally wanted something a little more sporty."

 Star frequently made comments, in reference to one thing or another, that lead Danny to understand that her parents pretty had much ignored her all her life.
 The Petersons lived life as if it were a checklist—Graduate high school, check.
 Go to college, check.
 Get job, check.
 Get married, check.
 Have child, check.
-Now wait for retirement.
+Wait for retirement.

 "Maddie and Jack maintain the slight hope that their son will return to them.
 They've even come up with a rather fascinating theory as to exactly what happened to him."
 Purposely dragging it out for Danny's sake, Vlad paused, shifting Danny's clone to his other arm.

-Stunned, Danny finally snapped his head up to look at Vlad, who kept up his narration almost jovially.
+Stunned, Danny finally snapped his head up to look at Vlad, who kept up his narration jovially.
 "After months of Danny Phantom's rather noticeable absence in Amity Park, the Fentons realized his disappearance coincided with that of their son and his friend, Star Peterson.
 After making this connection, they put two and two together and began to notice an uncanny number of similarities between their son and the ghost in question.
 The apparent age, the physical similarities, even the names.